Date enacted or revised:

 University owned vehicles are available to traveling employees who do not wish to rent a vehicle.
 The terms and conditions of using a University owned vehicle may be found in the MSU Vehicle Use Policy.

 Employees who do not wish to use a rented vehicle or a University owned vehicle may use their personal vehicle.
-Employees should be aware that PPM 49 may limit cost reimbursement to a maximum of 99 miles.
+Employees should be aware that PPM 49 will limit cost reimbursement to a maximum of 99 miles.
 Other terms and conditions of using a personal vehicle may be found in the MSU Vehicle Use Policy and PPM 49.

 PPM 49 allows limited travel related reimbursements for baggage, parking, and other incidental expenses.
 Receipts are generally required.
 See PPM 49 for details.